appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

 ## Refresh Table data after updates

-When changes are made to the datasource providing data to your table, the table won't automatically reflect these changes.
-Therefore, it is necessary to use events and/or write code that re-executes the query responsible for populating data into the table whenever new data is submitted to the datasource.
+When you change the datasource that feeds your table, the table won't show those changes automatically.
+To fix this, you can use events or write code to run the query again that fills the table with new data when you send new information to the datasource.

 <dd>